IsaiahJTurner/snapkit-ib/README.md

+# PLEASE HELP IF YOU WORK AT SNAPCHAT
 The SnapSDK causes Interface Builder to crash when rendering IBDesignables.
 This happens even if SnapKit is not imported into ANY files.
 To reproduce:
 1. Create a new project (iOS App Xcode Template works)